iShapps/expo-cross-platform/README.md

-# expo-multiplatform
+# expo-cross-platform.
-This is the multi platform app built  with react native and expo
+This is the cross platform app built  with react native and expo